williamhzo/astro-williamhzo.me/src/content/notes/03-letting-go-of-pixel-perfect.md

 They're a perfect example of trying to imperatively style every element in the UI, whereas CSS is designed to be declarative — Jeremy Keith puts it way better than I do in his [dedicated blog post](https://adactio.com/journal/18982).

+As Andy puts it: "Be the browser's mentor, not its micromanager".

-Quick note after re-reading this post: the reasons above are the very same reasons why Tailwind doesn't click for me, imperative vs declarative.
+P.S.: quick note after re-reading this post: the reasons above are the very same reasons why Tailwind doesn't click for me, imperative vs declarative.